The Ultimate Guide to Malaysia

 Taxation in Malaysia

-Taxation in Malaysia adopts a territorial principal of taxation, meaning that only income earned in Malaysia is taxable.
+Taxation in Malaysia adopts a territorial principle of taxation, meaning that only income earned in Malaysia is taxable.
 Malaysia uses both progressive and flat rates for personal income tax, depending on the individual’s duration and type of work in the country.

-The corporate tax standard rate is 24% in Malaysia, including for non-resident companies and small or medium sized enterprises above MYR 600,000.
+The corporate tax standard rate is 24% in Malaysia, including for non-resident companies and small or medium-sized enterprises above MYR 600,000.

 As for Personal Income Tax, the rate varies from 0% to 28% depending on an individual’s income and residency status, similar to other ASEAN countries.